Mixon - Type-Safe Web Framework for Deno with Built-In Workflows

 const { utils } = app;

-// Define a type-safe schema
+// Define schema with runtime validation

 const userSchema = type({